Why methane from cattle warms the climate differently than CO2 from fossil fuels

 What is notable about methane, is that it’s possible the amount being emitted can equal the amount being destroyed.
 For example, if a herd of cattle emits the same amount of methane over 12 years, they are contributing to warming for those 12 years.
 But afterward the same amount being emitted is the same that is being destroyed through oxidation, and thus warming is neutral.

-It should be pointed out that additional methane outside of that equilibrium – such as before reaching it or adding more after – warms at 28 times that of CO2, making it important we do not increase methane emissions.
+It should be pointed out that additional methane outside of that equilibrium – such as before reaching it or adding more after – warms at 28 times that of CO2 over 100 years, making it important we do not increase methane emissions.

 But a really intriguing aspect of biogenic methane, is that if we are able to reduce it, such as with dairy digesters, then we can create a cooling effect since there is more methane being destroyed than emitted.
 These warming and cooling situations are considered in a new climate change matrix called GWP*, which better quantifies the warming effects of short-lived climate pollutants such as methane.